zonemaster/zonemaster/docs/specifications/Methods.md

-# Methods common to many individual Test Specifications
+# Methods common to Test Specifications

 This is a list of generic methods used in many test specifications.
 The test cases that makes use of any of these methods should link directly to